 - 1. The performance data is collected from the group's current development project, properties managed by its property management subsidiary, and its head office.
 The intensities are calculated per thousand square meters of floor area. - 2.
 Air emissions are produced by vehicles of the group.
-No figures are available for 2021 as 2022 is the base year for such disclosure. - 3.
 Direct GHG emissions (scope 1) mainly come from energy direct emissions by combustion of fuels in vehicles.
-No figures are available for 2021 as 2022 is the base year for such disclosure.
-Indirect GHG emissions (scope 2) mainly come from energy indirect emissions, i.e. electricity consumption. - 4.
-Total non-hazardous waste and water consumption increase significantly due to commencement of construction works in the residential development project in Ap Lei Chau, Hong Kong during the year. - 5.
-Information on the standards, methodologies, assumptions and/or calculation tools used, and source of conversion factors used, for the reporting of emissions/energy consumption are in accordance with the Reporting Guidance on Environmental KPIs issued by Hong Kong Exchanges and Clearing Limited. - 6.
+Indirect GHG emissions (scope 2) mainly come from energy indirect emissions, i.e. electricity consumption. - 3.
+Information on the standards, methodologies, assumptions and/or calculation tools used, and source of conversion factors used, for the reporting of emissions/energy consumption are in accordance with the Reporting Guidance on Environmental KPIs issued by Hong Kong Exchanges and Clearing Limited. - 4.
+Total non-hazardous waste increased significantly as construction works was in progress during the year. - 5.
 The group made efforts to improve the environmental performance and disclosed the effectiveness since 2018.
-The following targets for the group are established against 2022 as the base year, and expected to achieve within 5 years: - To reduce the energy consumption by 3% - To reduce the GHG emissions by 3% - To reduce non-hazardous waste by 3% - To reduce the water consumption by 3% - 7.
-All other aspects of key performance indicator not mentioned above were concluded to be not relevant for disclosure.
+The following targets for the group are established against 2022 as the base year, and expected to achieve within 5 years: - To reduce the energy consumption by 3% (achieved in this year : -4%) - To reduce the GHG emissions by 3% (achieved in this year : -6%) - To reduce non-hazardous waste by 3% - To reduce the water consumption by 3% (achieved in this year : -14%) - All other aspects of key performance indicator not mentioned above were concluded to be not relevant for disclosure.